e271828e/Flight.jl/prototypes/kernel/NOTES.md

 fields, and that field's elements are then contributed under their bare keys — `"key"`, `"1"` — in place of `"field/key"` and `"field/1"`.
 Naming is the only thing it changes, so the whole of it lives in `children`: the same fields in the same order, one branch on `name === tf` deciding the segment.
-Two checks pay for it.
-The declaration must name a container field of the type, validated *after* the field walk so that a mixed container still reports as one; and no two children may share a name — a check written generally over the collected list rather than over the transparent case, because bare keys only make the collision *reachable*, they do not define it.
-The message names both parties by provenance, and the general form catches the pathological cases (a bare key against a sibling field, against another container's composite name) in one place. `resolve_terminal`'s two-segment lookahead is untouched: it still serves the undeclared containers, whose key segment D-211 leaves exactly as it was.
+What pays for it is one declaration check and a collision family in three arms.
+The declaration must name a container field of the type, validated *after* the field walk so that a mixed container still reports as one.
+Then no two children may share a name — a check written generally over the collected list rather than over the transparent case, because bare keys only make the collision *reachable*, they do not define it, and the general form catches the pathological cases (a bare key against a sibling field, against another container's composite name) in one place.
+The family's other two arms sit where the bare key is formed, because no child name collides in either and the general check can see neither: an element keyed with its own field's name, which `sample_times`' field-name sugar already spells, and one keyed with a sibling *container* field's name **where that field contributes children**, which collides with no child yet shadows the `"field/key"` grammar reaching them — the review's find, spec'd as the §8.5 clause D-211 acquired: the elements stay in the flat list and become unreachable in the structural register, the exact-match-first lookup in `_one_level` answering with the bare child and the one-level rejection then blaming it rather than the shadowed container.
+The qualifier is load-bearing and was itself adjudicated: an *empty* container reaches nothing, so there is no grammar to shadow, and reserving its name anyway would refuse over empty *inert* data — an empty `Tuple` is both at once, the value cannot tell them apart, and the walk here already treats them as one case.
+That leaves legality per-instantiation, which is the framework's norm rather than an exception to it: every wire is validated against the instance too.
+All three arms name both parties by provenance. `resolve_terminal`'s two-segment lookahead is untouched: it still serves the undeclared containers, whose key segment D-211 leaves exactly as it was.

 The one place the rename reached past naming was the rate declaration's